Hildorien/task-ui/README.md

+# Task UI

+The goal of this web app is to toy with a React App that connects to an API service [Task API](https://github.com/Hildorien/task-api/)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).